truongbduy/titanic-api/README.md

 * Switch into the `data` directory using `cd raw`.
 * Download train.csv and test.csv on Kaggle Titanic challenge into raw data

+### Install the requirements

+* Install the requirements using `pip install -r requirements.txt`.
+    * Make sure you use Python 3.
+    * You may want to use a virtual environment for this.

 ### Train logistic model
 * Run `python train_model.py` to clean the `train` dataset and train a logistic model using that dataset.
 The pipeline and model is saved in `models` directory